otrv4/otrv4/otrv4.md

 protocol as well as from OTR itself.
 Therefore, an implementer (who has complete knowledge of the application network stack) should define a known shared session state from the higher-level protocol as `phi`, as well as include the values imposed by this specification.
+Notice that the inclusion of the query message or the whitespace tag depends of the mode the protocol is initialized.
+In the case of OTRv4-only and OTRv4-only modes, these values are not included.

-All the fields are encoded as DATA.
+Note that varible lenght fields are encoded as DATA.

 ```
   session identifier mandated by the OTRv4 spec = sender and receiver's instance
-    tags, and the query message or the whitespace tag
+    tags, or/and the query message or the whitespace tag
   phi' = session identifier defined by the implementer
   phi = session identifier mandated by the OTRv4 spec || phi'
 ```